Baselj/ExcelVBAConnectToSQL/README.md

 1. Excel with VBA enabled
 2. Enabled developer tab in Excel (options -> customize Ribbon, check Developer)
 3. Under Tools/References add a reference for Microsoft Activex Data Objects Library.

+## How do I use it?

-4. Import .bas file from the commit into a new module
+- Import .bas file from the commit into a new module or use the Excel which already has the module included.